-Students who hold associate’s degrees in technical fields are particularly well-positioned to take advantage of the opportunities offered by the Bachelor of Applied Arts and Sciences program.
-The program has three components: core curriculum, area of specialization and professional development area.
+Students who hold associate degrees in technical fields are particularly well positioned to take advantage of the opportunities offered by the Bachelor of Applied Arts and Sciences program.
+The program has three components: core curriculum, area of specialization and a professional development area.

-In addition, SFA students can earn their Bachelor of Applied Arts and Sciences without ever stepping foot on campus.
-You can complete your degree 100% online if you choose one of these three professional development areas of study: Public Administration, Industrial Technology or General Business.
+Additionally, SFA students can earn their Bachelor of Applied Arts and Sciences without ever stepping foot on campus.
+You can complete your degree 100% online if you choose one of our three professional development areas of study: public administration, industrial technology or general business.

 Is the Bachelor of Applied Arts and Sciences right for you?

-Many Bachelor of Applied Arts and Sciences applicants are also eligible for SFA's Community College Transfer Scholarship Program.
-Learn more.
+Many Bachelor of Applied Arts and Sciences applicants also are eligible for SFA's Community College Transfer Scholarship Program.

 Eligibility and documentation

-Students must have a cumulative grade point average of 2.0 or higher to be considered for admission to the Bachelor of Applied Arts and Sciences program.
-Students must also meet at least one of the following criteria:
+Students must have a cumulative GPA of 2.0 or higher to be considered for admission to the program.
+Students also must meet at least one of the following criteria:

-- Students who have earned an associate's degree (or most of an associate's degree) that includes technical credit – such as courses in respiratory therapy, graphic arts, welding, etc. – must submit transcripts from the junior or community college attended.
+- Students who have earned an associate degree (or completed most of their associate degree) that includes technical credit – such as courses in respiratory therapy, graphic arts, welding, etc. – must submit transcripts from the junior or community college attended.

-- Documentation of training must include the date(s) the training occurred, duration of the training and a summary of the topics covered.
+- and documentation of training that must include the date(s) the training occurred, duration of the training and a summary of the topics covered.